hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 #### Hadoop Classpath

-To use the Hadoop connector, you need to add the `hazelcast-jet-hadoop` module to the `lib` folder and the following dependency to your
+To use the Hadoop connector, you need to copy the `hazelcast-jet-hadoop` module from the `opt` folder to the `lib` folder and add the following dependency to your application:
-application:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Maven-->